DaveParillo/OpenDSA/RST/en/Glossary.rst

       :term:`internal fragmentation` since any space not actually used by the file in the last cluster is wasted.

+   cohesion
+      In :term:`object-oriented programming <object-oriented programming paradigm>`,
+      a term that refers to the degree to which a class has a single well-defined role or responsibility.

    collision
       In a :term:`hash system`, this refers to the case where two search :term:`keys <key>` are mapped by the